Get News & Updates Directly To Your Inbox

-Germs on the MoveWhat is the flu, and how do people get it?
-Influenza is a respiratory disease that is spread mostly from person to person through coughs and sneezes.
-The flu can spread before any symptoms appear.
-This is why others can give you the flu even before they know they have it.
-It’s just one more reason to protect yourself with a flu shot and avoid the chills, fever and high temperatures the flu brings.
+Germs on the Move Flu is a respiratory disease that is spread mostly through coughs and sneezes.
+The flu can spread before any symptoms appear, so someone can pass along the flu without knowing they are sick.
+It’s just one more reason to protect yourself with a flu shot.

 What a fantastic and informative blog! i enjoyed this, and I must say your blog is great!
 Keep up the excellent work.
 You have a magical talent of holding readers mind.
 I think this is engaging and eye-opening material.
 Thank you so much for caring about your content and your readers.